b38tn1k/b38tn1k.github.io/_posts/2016-02-25-I-should-build-a-robot.markdown

 But what sort of robot kit should I get?

-- I have spent enough time with UAVs to be properly scared of them.
-I don't really have anywhere to test a UAV anyway.
+- I don't really have anywhere to test a UAV.
 - I have spent enough time with drawing robots.
 They draw. cool.
 - Robot arms are awesome but expensive.
 - Hexapods are creepy and appear delicate.